Photographic History of Table Mountain

 from local ranchers in the

-upper, or west side, of Swarthout Valley.
-The old road through
+upper, or west side of Swarthout Valley.
+The old road through the

 valley had been re-graded through